 ABOUT THE FOUNDER

-Nina St'cyr was born on August,10 ,1984.
+Nina St'cyr was born on August 10, 1984.
 She was born and raised in Brooklyn, NY.
 She is the youngest of three children.
 She is the only female child born to Rosemary Williams and Donald Stcyr.
 After the separation of her parents, she was raised in a single parent household with her mother (Rosemary Williams) and her stepfather Vincent Hilliard.
-Her mother suffered from multiple sclerosis and died from this illness on August, 14, 1995.
-After the death of her mother Nina found solace in music.
+Her mother suffered from multiple sclerosis and died from this illness on August 14, 1995.
+After the death of her mother, Nina found solace in music.
 She began to explore music and later she tried her hand at writing it.

 FROM THE AUTHOR'S POINT OF VIEW:

 Growing up, I was a very antisocial child.
 I wouldn't say that I was an outcast, I was just different.
 My way of thinking was different and so was my style of dress.
 Most people would have classified me as a rebel simply because I was opposed to conformity.
 As a child, I grew up questioning the world around me.
 Over time I began to question the people in it as well.
 However, I did have a small selected group of friends who were both, unique and very significant to me.
 In fact, I, myself and a number of my friends were often feared because of our originality.
 However, instead of questioning myself and my small group of friends, I began to question human behavior and society as a whole (one of the main reason why I chose to study criminal justice).
 I never understood why people feared originality.
 The concept of originality is the beauty of individuality.
 Although, the fear of originality continues to exist amongst men, women, boys, and girls.
 This may be a contributing factor for bullying.
-However, as I mentioned earlier the ignorance and lack of acceptance for originality continues to exists and puzzle me.
+However, as I mentioned earlier the ignorance and lack of acceptance of originality continues to exists and puzzle me.

 WHAT I CALL, " THE SICKNESS"